apigee/proxy-dependency-maven-plugin/README.md

 </Step>
 ```

-Flow fragment can be referenced by proxy or target endpoint using the format `#flow-fragment-basename#` without the `.flowfrag ` extension.
-Such a reference results in macro style substitution of the content of the flow fragment file, followed by policy resolution of the all the policies referenced but the fragment.
+Flow fragment can be referenced by proxy or target endpoint using the format `#flow-fragment-base-filename#` without the `.flowfrag ` extension.
+Such a reference results in macro style substitution of the content of the flow fragment file, followed by policy resolution of the all the policies referenced by the fragment.
 Thus enabling flow re-use across proxies

 **Note:** *Flow fragments files should be present only in `proxies` directory of the referenced proxies.*